HaveIBeenPwned/PwnedPasswordsAzureFunction/README.md

-        "AzureWebJobsStorage": "<Your Connection String from Azure Storage Emulator", "PwnedPasswordsConnectionString": "<Your Connection String from Azure Storage Emulator>", "BlobContainerName": "<Name of Blob Container you created>", "TableStorageName": "<Name of Table Storage you created" }
+        "AzureWebJobsStorage": "<Your Connection String from Azure Storage Emulator", "PwnedPasswordsConnectionString": "<Your Connection String from Azure Storage Emulator>", "BlobContainerName": "<Name of Blob Container you created>", "TableStorageName": "<Name of Table Storage you created", "ModifiedTableStorageName": "<Name of second Table Storage you created>" }
 }
 ```